renville-colin/colin-renville-blogdown/content/posts/00-test_exploreF1/index.md

 ```

-#### 2. Calculating qualifying sessions
+#### 3. Data with no session numbers

-I am going to bring back the plot from above, to dive into more details that I left out before.
+I am going to bring back the plot from above from the start of the Data Cleaning and Preparation section, to dive into more details that I left out before.
 Before, I mentioned the separation in lap times from top to bottom on the y-axis.
 But if you look on the x-axis, for session progress, you'll notice that there are clear separations there as well.
 This leads us to our next section of data cleaning: for qualifying sessions - which we actually do not have data for in this dataset.

 ```r
 ad_quali_2021_l %>%
   ggplot(aes(x = LapStartTime, y = LapTime)) +
   geom_point(color = "#5a0d9e",